-Funds will be used to employ 30 staff members, an increase of 20% over the combined staff of both.
+Funds will be used to employ up to 30 staff members.
 Merging will facilitate the staff specialization required to increase program quality and to ensure that individual client training needs are met.
-To achieve job placement and retention results, each participant will work with life and financial literacy coaches, and a new workforce development manager.
+To achieve job placement and retention results, each participant will work with life and financial literacy coaches, and a new Workforce Development Manager.
 A rebranding effort will position the merged organization as the leader in career workforce development.
 Facilities and System Integration will include NHE move to TCWFI office space as headquarters, a technology audit and purchase of technology/equipment upgrades, transition to electronic file storage, accounting system integration, upgrade and integrate voice/data systems.
 Consultants are needed in HR, financial, program design, data and evaluation, fundraising and legal consultants and professional services.

 Current List of Funders

 - Betty and Davis Fitzgerald Foundation